 The Stanford Institute for Economic Policy Research (SIEPR) is a research organization committed to scholarship that helps address the real-world challenges facing governments and businesses in the United States and around the world.
 Led by Trione Director Mark Duggan, SIEPR’s goal is to raise living standards and improve the quality of life by making economic policy more effective at all levels.

-Dedicated to improving the lives of the world's poor, the Stanford Center on Global Poverty and Development is a joint research center between the Stanford Institute for Economic Policy Research (SIEPR) and the Stanford Institute for Innovation in Developing Economies (Stanford Seed).
+Dedicated to improving the lives of the world's poor, the King Center on Global Development is a joint research center between the Stanford Institute for Economic Policy Research (SIEPR) and the Stanford Institute for Innovation in Developing Economies (Stanford Seed).
 China's status as a global power has made it a key player in alleviating poverty, and led by James Liang Director Hongbin Li, the China Program provides crucial insights into the critical challenges and real-world solutions that can enable continued and equitable growth in standards of living.

 The Department of East Asian Languages and Cultures at Stanford (EALC) is dedicated to study of the languages, literatures, linguistics and cultures of East Asia.
 Led by Professor Ronald Egan, EALC is the home of thriving programs in Chinese, Japanese, and East Asian Studies, and hosts numerous lectures, conferences, and workshops open to the public.

 With its eminent scholars and world-renowned Library and Archives, the Hoover Institution on War, Revolution, and Peace seeks to improve the human condition by advancing ideas that promote economic opportunity and prosperity, while securing and safeguarding peace for America and all mankind.